Solar Savings Calculator

 Solar Financing Options Compared

 There are four primary ways to finance a residential solar installation.
-Each has different implications for upfront cost, savings, tax credit eligibility, and home value impact.
+Each has different implications for upfront cost, savings, incentive eligibility, contract control, and home value impact.

-Cash purchases deliver the highest total savings because you keep the full 30% tax credit and avoid interest payments.
-Solar loans are the most popular option, offering zero-down financing while you still own the system and claim the tax credit.
-Solar leases and PPAs (Power Purchase Agreements) require no upfront investment or maintenance responsibilities, but savings are significantly lower since the third-party company retains the tax credit and system ownership.
+Cash purchases usually deliver the highest total savings because you avoid interest payments and keep any verified owner-available incentives.
+Solar loans offer zero-down financing while you still own the system.
+Solar leases and PPAs (Power Purchase Agreements) require no upfront investment or maintenance responsibilities, but savings are often lower because the third-party owner controls system incentives and contract terms.

 Common State and Local Incentives